geoschem/GCClassic/docs/source/gcclassic-user-guide/dry-run-download.rst

        - :command:`wget`
        - HTTP

-For example, to download data from the :ref:`dry-run-download-portal-gc` portal using the AWS CLI download (which is faster than HTTP download), use this command:
+For example, to download data from the :ref:`GEOS-Chem Input Data
+<gcid-data>` portal using the AWS CLI download (which is faster than
+HTTP download), use this command:

 .. code-block:: console

-   $ ./download_data.py log.dryrun geoschem-s3
+   $ ./download_data.py log.dryrun geoschem+s3

 .. note::